Can Large Language Models Understand DL-Lite Ontologies? An Empirical Study: Unveiling LLMs' Capabilities in Understanding DL-Lite Ontology

 Property characteristics, such as \textit{symmetric property}, \textit{transitive property}, \textit{functional property} and \textit{inverse functional property}, play a significant role in a DL ontology.
 Some studies have shown evidence that the LLMs have limited knowledge of some property characteristics without external knowledge or instructions such as inverse role property (called "reversal curse" in \cite{reverse}) and property inheritance \cite{concept-aware}.
 In this work, especially, we focus on two important property characteristics in DL-Lite, inverse role property and (inverse) functional role property.
 We set property characteristics probing tasks: \\ $\bullet$ inverse role probing: Given an ontology $O$, a role $R$, its inverse role $P=R^{-}$, and two constants $a$ and $b$ which satisfy $O \mid=R(a, b)$, verify whether $O \mid=P(b, a)$. \\ $\bullet$ (inverse) functional role probing: Given an ontology $O$, a functional role (funct $R$) (an inverse functional role (funct $R^{-}$)), and three constants $a, b$ and $c$ which satisfies $O \mid=R(a, b)$ and $O \mid=R(a, c)$ (resp. $O \mid=$ $R(b, a)$ and $O \mid=R(c, a))$, verify whether $b \equiv c$.

 \textbf{Datasets.} We obtain the DL-Lite datasets by extracting and processing existing DL ontologies, namely, Academic Hierarchy (from the University Ontology Benchmark \cite{uobm}), E-Commerce System (from the GoodRelations Ontology \cite{goodrelations}), Library System (from the Dublin Core Metadata \cite{dublin}), Social Network Relations (from FOAF, Friend of a Friend \cite{foaf}) and Medical Relationships (from SNOMED CT \cite{ct}).
+Table \ref{property-data} shows statistics about data sources for property characteristics probing.

 For inverse role property probing, we select inverse roles in the ontologies and use them to build logical implications.
 For example, if $WorksIn$ and $WorksIn^{-}$ exists, we add $Employs$, $Employs WorksIn^{-}$, $WorksIn^{-} Employs$ to the ontology.
 If $WorksIn(a, b)$ exists in the ontology, we build the logical implication $Employs(b, a)$.
 For (inverse) functional role property probing, similarly we select functional roles and build logical implications.
 For example, if $(funct \ BelongsTo)$ and $BelongsTo(a, b)$ hold, we then add $BelongsTo(a, x)$ to the ontology and build the logical implication $x \equiv b$.
 Statistical details are covered in Appendix \ref{AF}.